“Here's the guest room!"

 “My condolences.”

-"Got it."
-Diode lifted her head.
-"Still, I thought you'd be relying on someone.
-A helper, a robot, or even a man."
+“Got it,” Diode said, looking up.
+“Still, I thought you'd have someone to rely on.
+A helper, a robot, or even a man.”

-"I'm not married.
-I don't know any guys like that."
-Terra laughed, waving her hand.
-Diode gave her a weird look.
+“I'm not married.
+I don't know any guys like that.”
+Terra waved her hand, laughing.
+Diode gave her an odd look.

-"I don't think that's going to be completely true now."
+“I don't think that will be completely true from now on.”

-"Well, I wonder about that..."
+“Well, I wonder about that...”
 Terra sharply tilted her neck to the right.
-"Ah, I only just realized, but we're famous thanks to the trial.
-So there would be more partner candidates now, wouldn't there?"
+“Ah, I only just realized we're famous now thanks to the trial.
+So there would be more partner candidates from now on, wouldn't there?”

-"And that being the case, don't you think they'll be a bunch of old men just like Clan Chief Xeon?"
+“And since that's the case, don't you think they'll be a bunch of old men just like Clan Chief Xeon?”

 “Ugh.”
 Terra's face stiffened reflexively.
 “That's... probably the kind of person they'll be.”

-"They will be."
-Diode quickly asserted.
-"Before now, your partners thought you were inconvenient because you couldn't work as a decompa, right?
-Since that's probably been proven false, you'll catch attention from prominent twisters now.
-And just who do you think the most prominent twisters are?
-Veterans with plenty of experience—old men, in other words."
+“They will,” Diode quickly asserted.
+“Before now, your partners thought you were unsuitable because you couldn't work as a decompa, right?
+Since that's probably been proven false, you're going to catch attention from prominent twisters.
+And just who do you think those twisters are?
+Veterans with plenty of experience—old men, in other words.”

-"Nngh..."
+“Nngh...”
 Terra sharply tilted her neck again, this time to the left.
-"So someone like Clan Chief-san.
+“So, someone like Clan Chief-san.
 Someone like that is... a bit...
-If possible, I think I'd prefer someone closer in age..."
+I think I'd prefer someone closer to my age if possible...”

 “What's that?”